aws-containers/apprunnerworkshop/content/github/service/_index.md

 ![Source Service](/images/service-source.png)

 For your Repository type, select “Source code repository”.
-This will require you to add a connection to Github in order for Fusion to deploy your new service.
+This will require you to add a connection to Github in order for AWS App Runner to deploy your new service.
 Select “Add new”.

 ![Github Link](/images/service-link-github1.png)